-AI coding agents like Claude Code, Codex, and Cursor work through a chat interface in your terminal or editor.
-You describe what you want in plain English, and the agent writes and executes code on your behalf.
-It can read files on your computer, run commands, and interact with applications.
+Already bought it?
+Re-download or update →AI agents like Claude Code, Codex, and Cursor work through a chat window, like texting an assistant.
+You describe what you want in plain English, and the agent does the work for you.
+It can open files on your computer and use the apps you already have installed.

 Here's what a typical interaction looks like: